nielskrijger/node-url-permissions/README.md

     /articles?author=user-1,user-2&status=published:r
     ```

-    ... which allows read access of published articles of both author `user-1` and `user-2`.
+    ... which allows read access of published articles whose author is `user-1` or `user-2` (comma-separated values are evaluated as OR).

 3. **Privileges**.
 Privileges specify which operations are allowed on the resource.
 You can either specify these as a comma-separated set of names, a string of identifiers, an alias, or a combination thereof (e.g. `create,read,update,delete`, `crud` and `all` are equivalent).
 Privileges are fully customizable.
 The default are: